hakanai/hex/README.markdown

 To build, execute 'ant' in the top directory.

 A file you can run will appear in the launcher/build directory.

-If you are a Mac user you will get a proper .app bundle, everyone else will currently get a .jar file until I have time to do something about that (pro-tip: contribute!)
+If you are a Mac user you will get a proper .app bundle, but you will have to edit app.properties at the root to reference your own code signing key before the build process will produce a usable app.

+If you are not a Mac user, the build will create an executable .jar file until a better option emerges (pro-tip: contribute!)

 WHAT WORKS